Something has been on my mind, and I decided I needed to do a blog post about it…

 Do I have any business writing a personal development blog when I drink wine, eat pizza and ice cream, sometimes struggle with a negative mindset, etc…

-All of these thoughts have been swirling around in my mind lately, and because of them I’ve been dealing with imposter syndrome.
-Am I really the best person to lead this personal development blog and brand that I’m trying to grow?
+All of these thoughts have been swirling around in my mind lately, and because of them, I’ve been dealing with imposter syndrome.
+Am I the best person to lead this personal development blog and brand I’m trying to grow?

 While I have had consistent morning routines for years…occasionally, I skip them.